michelp/structchunk/README.md

-  - All existing 'ctypes' types can be used as-is, no special type system exists, a single Object superclass is provided for defining new stored structure accessors, but otherwise is exactly like a ctypes.Structure.
+  - All existing 'ctypes' types can be used as-is, no special type system exists, a single Object superclass is provided for defining new Chunk stored structures, but otherwise is exactly like a ctypes.Structure.

-  - Objects are equivalent to c structs unrelated to any Python structures, making the file format portable across many languages.
+  - Objects are equivalent to c structs unrelated to any Python structures, making the file format portable.
-    No type specific information is encoded into the file, like C, types must be known ahead of time.

-  - Objects and Array items are simply offset pointers into the mapped file.
-All accessors have a small memory footprint compared to the data they can reference on disk.
-Unaccessed array items are never instanciated or accessed in the memory map.

   - Sparse file support means only initialized structure elements get written to disk.
 Large arrays can be allocated but only